-Troubleshooting the all-new Shopify POS app
+Troubleshooting the Shopify POS app

 If you experience performance issues with the Shopify POS app, then there are some common steps that you can take to troubleshoot them.

-Shopify recommends that you do not delete and re-install the Shopify POS app if you experience any problems.
+Shopify recommends that you don't delete and re-install the Shopify POS app if you experience any problems.
 If you delete the app, then you lose the app logs that we use when we give you technical help, and you lose any saved data such as register shifts and saved carts.

-|iPhone 7 or higher running iOS 11.4 or higher|
+|iPhone 7 or higher running iOS 15 or higher

-|All iPad Pro models running iOS 11.4 or higher|
+|All iPad Pro models running iPadOS 15 or higher

 Make sure that your software is up to date

-- Tap Updates.
+- Tap View device information.

-Enable automatic updates
+Activate automatic updates

 Check your firewall settings

-Add hostnames to your allow list
+Add domains to your allow list

 Geographic IP address filtering